 Education: Giving Children a Positive Start in Life

-My son grew up in a house with two lawyers who spent most of their first 25 years in school and the next 5 in debt.
-He graduated from high school and tried to be a traditional college kid.
-That wasn’t him.
-He struggled for a few years.
-Never able to find his place, he came back home.
-He found a training program and now he is a CNC operator.
-He is happy and proud of himself because he has a good job that he earned and makes good money that he deserves.
-It makes me proud of him.
-I want all the kids in the 68th to feel how he feels and to live a fulfilling happy life.
+I want to end this section on a personal note.
+My son Ryan grew up in a house with two attorneys who spent most of their early years in school and the next several years paying off debt.
+He graduated from high school and went to college, but it wasn’t for him.
+He tried for a few years, but he was never able to find his place.
+After he moved back home, he found a training program and now he’s a CNC operator.
+He is happy and proud of himself because he has a good job that he earned with his hard work, and he makes good money.
+I’m incredibly proud of him.
+I want all the kids in the 68th to feel how he feels and to live a fulfilling, happy life.

 Government Accountability: Answering to You